josehu07/CS537-SP2021-DIS/w13/README.md

 - **Fixed-size thread pool** created beforehand
     - Main thread creates a fixed number of children threads
     - Then, main thread goes into an infinite loop of accepting client requests, get connection `connfd`
-    - Worker threads just do an infinite loop of grabing `connfd` from the buffer, handling the request, and closing the connection
+    - Worker threads just do an infinite loop of grabbing `connfd` from the buffer, handling the request, and closing the connection
 - **Fixed-size, static work buffer**
     - Main thread puts `connfd` into the buffer, if there is any empty slot
     - Worker thread fetches `connfd` from the buffer, if buffer is not empty